sparkflows/sparkflows-docs/docs/tutorials/data-science/bike-rental-prediction.rst

 Reading from Dataset
 ---------------------

-It reads sample Dataset File.
+It reads the sample Dataset File.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^